pyenvstudio/py-env-studio/py_env_studio/README.md

 We welcome contributions!
 Feel free to fork the repository, raise issues, or submit pull requests.

-**📜 License**
+**⚖️ License**
 This project is licensed under the MIT License.

-Py Env Studio — Simplifying Python environment management for everyone with security scanning.
+Py Env Studio — Simplifying Python environment management for everyone with built-in security scanner.

+> ⭐ Star this repo if you find it useful! | 💬 Join us on Telegram

 ---